ietf-wg-mimi/draft-ietf-mimi-content/draft-ietf-mimi-content.md

 * each notification can refer to only one message
 * it is extremely verbose

-Instead we would like to be able to include status changes about multiple messages in each report, the ability to mark a message delivered, then read, then unread, then expired for example.
+Instead, we would like to be able to include status changes about multiple messages in each report, the ability to mark a message delivered, then read, then unread, then expired for example.

 The format below, application/mimi-message-status is sent by one member of an MLS group to the entire group and can refer to multiple messages in that group.
 The format contains its own timestamp, and a list of message ID / status pairs.
 As the status at the recipient changes, the status can be updated in a subsequent notification.
 Below is the CDDL schema for message status.